Jalanjii/mohjalanji.github.io/_projects/algo.md

 ---
 layout: project
 title: "Optimal Algorithms in C++"
-subtitle: "From Addition to Decision Trees"
+subtitle: "From Strings to Decision Trees"
 ---

-The goal of this project was to implement classical algorithms with novel applications given time constraints.
-It will soon be uploaded to Github.
+This project is hosted on Github.
+You can take a look at it on [optimalalgocpp GitHub Repo](https://github.com/Jalanjii/optimalalgocpp)